xxgj/buaa-ncov-report-action/README.md

 In order to avoid network error, `buaa-ncov-report-action` triggers the workflow to run at 9:00 UTC and 9:30 UTC everyday to ensure report successfully.

+Since GitHub will send an email notification of workflow error messages to you when workflow fails, `buaa-ncov-report-action` do not implement another way for notification.

 ## Known BUGs

-1. There is a slight difference between the real report data and yesterday's data.
+1. There is slight difference between the real report data and yesterday's data.
+However, it doesn't matter.

 ## License